beashetkar/HW11-Adv-Data-Storage-Retrieval/README.md

 #### Precipitation Analysis

-I design a query to retrieve the last 12 months of precipitation data and select only the date and prcp values.
+I design a query to retrieve the last 12 months of precipitation data and select only the date and prcp values:

 '''
 prcp_year_df = pd.read_sql(session.query(Measurements.date,Measurements.prcp).\